November 2022: Hello Holiday!

 Luckily for my ceramics career, there's muscle memory that's kicked in somewhere along the way.
-In spare moments I ofter find myself pinching the beginnings of a lemon or rolling out the bases of a cactus dish.
+In spare moments I often find myself pinching the beginnings of a lemon or rolling out the base of a cactus dish.
 Here and there, a pear ornament appears, a scoop is made from scraps.
-These will also make their way to my shop for the upcoming (has it arrived already?) holiday season.
+These will all make their way to my shop for the upcoming (has it arrived already?) holiday season.
 Some of those lemons and cacti are already done and awaiting their new homes.

 Now that we're over halfway through the month, here are a couple of updates for November 2022.